-- 3. Press and hold the brake pedal.
+- 4. Press and hold the brake pedal.

-- 4. Go to the Settings menu on the center display.
+- 5. Go to Settings on the center display.

-- 5. Choose Vehicle.
+- 6. Choose Vehicle.
 Then choose Service.

-6. Turn on Park brake release.
+Turn on Park brake release.

-The park brake release will turn off after 15 minutes.
-You can also turn it off by putting the vehicle in Park or turning off Park brake release in the Settings menu in the center display.
+Park brake release turns off after 15 minutes.
+You can also turn it off by putting the vehicle in Park or turning off Park brake release in the center display.